waldirbertazzijr/codeigniter-user/README.md

 ---
 # Changelog
+* Version 1.3.1
+	* Added the language file outside the code.
+	* Logout method now receives the destiny controller for auto redirect.
 * Version 1.3
 	* Upgraded hash function to Bcrypt.
 Passwords are much safer and stronger now.
 	* Strong optimization on cookie password storage and hash comparison